lisiesu/sav-state-movies/README.md

 -   Build out the project to the mockups inside the [*mockups*](./mockups) folder
 -   Connect your application to the **Sav State Movies API** at `https://sav.state/movies`
 -   For authentication pass the `"Authorization: Bearer savstate2021"` header
--   Parse the API response and display the results as outlined in the design. **Make sure to group movies by categories**.
--   Implement a detail view for the movies in the list
 -   Make sure that linking to detail pages as well as bookmarking works as expected
 -   Implement search by connecting to `https://sav.state/movies?q=<search_term>`

 The URL `https://sav.state/movies` is obviously made up.
 However the JSON payload is in [*movies.json*](./movies.json).
 ### Deliverables

-Make sure to include all source code in a GitHub repository and let us know the URL.
+Make sure to include all source code and documentation in a GitHub repository and let us know the URL.

 ### Evaluation Criteria